FAQ for People with OA

 There are 12 supervised exercise sessions over 6 weeks, and 2 education sessions.
 Each session – education and exercise – will take about 60 minutes.
 These sessions are run by local clinicians who have been trained by GLA:D® Australia.

 As well as providing the treatment framework for osteoarthritis, GLA:D® Australia collects research data from participants.
 This data is de-identified, which means that it can’t be used to identify participants.
 We ask you to complete questionnaires with information about your health and your experiences with osteoarthritis before you start, then at 3 months and again at 12 months.
 Your clinician will also undertake some progression tests.
-The GLA:D® Australia team will use this information to work towards improving access to the best possible care for people with osteoarthritis
+The GLA:D® Australia team will use this information to work towards improving access to the best possible care for people with osteoarthritis.

 GLA:D® has been shown to help people of all ages with mild, moderate and severe osteoarthritis by reducing pain, increasing mobility and enhancing quality of life.
 Often surgery such as joint replacement can be avoided.